Prudvi Kaka, the head scientist for Deciem held a live Deciem AMA on Reddit (ask me anything on Reddit) and here are some of the FAQs.

-Do direct acids (lactic acid, glycolic acid) lose their efficiency over time once exposed to air?
+Do direct acids (lactic acid, glycolic acid) lose their efficiency once exposed to air?

 As long as they’re used within the period suggested once opened they should be fine.
 They should also be stored in a cool, dry place.Our stability tests actually capture the normal usage of our products (including air exposure) and their time on the shelf.

 Which Deciem products specially targets skin for us women in our 40’s?
-Mainly to help us with collagen production and firming of the facial skin that has lost firmness and that youthful “plump”?
+Mainly to help with collagen production, firming of the facial skin that has lost firmness and that youthful “plump”?

 When will The Ordinary Salicylic Acid solution be back?

 Salicylic acid is a well-loved ingredient and we’re working on a variety of concentrations (0.5%, 1%, and 2%).
 These will address a variety of skin types, tolerances, and improve accessibility for anyone that would like to use it.
 The team and I are working really hard to make sure it’s available for you ASAP.
 Thank you for bearing with us. <3